 Sometimes believing is all you can do, especially when you spend all of your life fighting to stay alive.
 That's the mantra Emily Koesters and her family live by.

 Emily was born prematurely and weighed just 2 lbs.
 14 oz.
 At four years old she was also diagnosed with a rare genetic disease called Schimkey Immuno-Osseous Displasia (SIOD).
 At the time, Emily was one of only four people in the United States who had been diagnosed with this condition.
 With so few cases, very little research has been done to learn more about the disease.
 Doctors told Emily’s parents that individuals with SIOD have an average life expectancy of 9 years.
-Emily will celebrate her 15th birthday this summer.
+Emily celebrated her 16th birthday this summer.